Kittaru87/bank-tech-test-JS/README.md

 ## Challenges
 * Figuring out how to format the date has been tricky.
 I initially used npm to install the node.js package 'dateformat' but had difficulties getting that to work properly.
 I have eventually settled for something I've constructed.
 It could probably do with being refactored.
 * Trickier to work out how to reset the balance back to 0 once the statement has been printed than in Ruby.
 Decided to keep an initialized balance of 0 in the Statement class that reverts back to 0 once the printStatement method has been called.
+* Downloaded Karma to work with Jasmine as a code coverage tool using this [blog post](https://sidanmor.com/karma-jasmine-install-and-run-21a2956563f).
+So far it runs but isn't showing anything.
+I'm not sure how it is supposed to look.

 ## Tech stack